Blockrazor/subscache-C4/README.md

 This project was forked from https://github.com/ccorcos/meteor-subs-cache because we were not happy with the rate at which pull requests were being merged.

+### A note about version numbers
+Under the C4 protocol, version numbers don't really mean anything and semantic versioning *really* doesn't mean anything.
+Pull requests are merged directly to Master, and master *should* be pushed to Atmosphere with each merge.
+Sounds scary, but a decade of battle testing at ZeroMQ demonstrates the validity of this approach.

 ## The problem

 Suppose you are subscribing to a post: